flipcoder/textbeat/README.md

 The grid is the beat/quarter-note subdivision.

 Both Tempo and Grid can be decimal numbers as well.
+For example, if you made some chords and you only want one chord to be played per bar (eg 4 beats) you could set `%t120x0.25`.

 You can listen to what you've made by running: